anooruddh/devops/k8s-readme.md

 **Ingress**.
 This service allows the routing of HTTP(S) traffic according to defined rules like path-based routings.
 This can be associated with one or more service objects where these services are further associated with Pods.
 The ingress controller creates HTTP(S) load balancer Layer 7 load balancer which are configured automatically using the definition in the Ingress object.

 ![Screenshot](ingress.jpg)

+# What is a headless service?

+A headless service is a service with a service IP but instead of load-balancing it will return the IPs of our associated Pods.
+This allows us to interact directly with the Pods instead of a proxy.
+It's as simple as specifying None for .spec.clusterIP and can be utilized with or without selectors

+    apiVersion: v1
+    kind: Service
+    metadata:
+      name: my-headless-service
+    spec:
+      clusterIP: None # <--
+      selector:
+        app: test-app
+      ports:
+        - protocol: TCP
+          port: 80
+          targetPort: 3000

+Headless-services allow us to reach each Pod directly, rather than the service acting as a load-balancer or prox

 #   How do Kubernetes services work